ABS Introduction to Bladesmithing Class

-Classes are held Monday through Friday from 9:00 AM – 5:00 PM and
+Classes are held Monday through Friday from 9:00 AM – 5:00 PM and include a 1-hour lunch break.
+All safety equipment, tools, and materials are included in the course price.

 Certified by the American Bladesmith Society (ABS) and taught by ABS Master Smiths, this two week course is designed for anyone (beginners to experienced metal workers) who is interested in learning how to make high quality forged blades.
 Each day will include both lecture and hands-on time.
 Lecture topics will include metal/material selection, blade function and blade design.
 Hands on time will include forging metal to shape, normalizing, heat treating, grinding, and tempering.
 These semi-finished blades will then be tested for their cutting ability, edge holding, hardness and flexibility.